ESTCube-2: Launch

 ESTCube-2 launched on 9 October 2023 at 4:36 a.m.
 EEST, aboard the Vega rocket from the European Spaceport in Kourou, French Guiana.
 The launch was planned for 5 October 2023, but was delayed.
-As of 9 October 2023, communication to the satellite hasn't been established yet.
+As of 9 October 2023, communication to the satellite has not been established yet.
 Arianespace confirmed via email to the ESTCube-2 team that the satellite had failed to deploy and likely remained attached to the launch vehicle when it was deorbited and burned up on re-entry.

 Satellite orbit

 The launch of ESTCube-2 was on 9 October 2023, aboard the Vega rocket from the European Spaceport in Kourou, French Guiana.
 From this launch vehicle, the ESTCube-2 satellite would have been launched at an altitude of 564 km in Sun synchronous orbit.
 According to Marja-Liisa Plats, the head of communications at Tartu University, ESTCube-2 would have orbited the Earth 14 times a day (approx. every 103 minutes), and 8-10 of these orbits would have gone over Estonia.
 During these orbits over Estonia, communication from Tartu University to the satellite and signal to the satellite would have been possible for around 7 minutes.